10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 This is the catch-all astrological benefit.
 For charts with:

-- Shani Dosh (Saturn affliction) — the 10 Mukhi harmonises Saturn alongside all other planets
+- Shani Dosh (Saturn affliction).
+The 10 Mukhi harmonises Saturn alongside all other planets.

-- Mangal Dosh (Mars affliction, particularly Manglik Dosh) — Mars is pacified within the broader planetary harmonisation
+- Mangal Dosh (Mars affliction, particularly Manglik Dosh).
+Mars is pacified within the broader planetary harmonisation.

-- Guru Chandal Dosh (Jupiter-Rahu conjunction) — Jupiter's purity is restored while Rahu's distortion is reduced
+- Guru Chandal Dosh (Jupiter-Rahu conjunction).
+Jupiter's purity is restored while Rahu's distortion is reduced.

-- Multiple simultaneous Doshas — the 10 Mukhi is the single most efficient remedy when more than two Doshas are active
+- Multiple simultaneous Doshas.
+The 10 Mukhi is the single most efficient remedy when more than two Doshas are active.

 7. Health Benefits (Ayurvedic Tradition)